Execution - Solana Virtual Machine (SVM)

 Before the EVM even bumps up against sequential execution as a bottleneck, state growth is its far more pressing bottleneck.

 Because there is no global Merkle tree for state, Solana doesn't incur the overhead of updating a Merkle tree for each state update.
 Instead, after each epoch (~2.5 days), the entire state is merklized.
-This is much cheaper than real-time merklization (as in the EVM).
+This is much (as in the EVM).

-Firedancer is the highly anticipated Solana client being developed by Jump to drastically increase the network's throughput, resilience, and efficiency.
+is the highly anticipated Solana client being developed by Jump to drastically increase the network's throughput, resilience, and efficiency.
 At launch we will stick as closely as possible to the Solana core client, but we plan to adopt Firedancer once the code is live and stable.

-Solana's runtime has a greatly reduced attack surface area which prevents the infamous reentrancy exploits we’ve seen far too often.
+Solana's runtime has a greatly reduced attack surface area which prevents the we’ve seen far too often.
 Specifically, the Solana runtime only allows programs to self-recurse, rather than allowing arbitrary reentrant cross program invocations.
 Moreover, separating state and code results in stateless code, which is typically easier to test effectively.